 - Although we had had a high chance of rain in the forecast, it was hot and sunny all day with just the right amount of cloud cover.

 By that time my chicken burrito had already worn off and I was already thinking about what to eat next.
-I decided to stop at the fruit stand on the way out of town for some fresh cut cantaloupe slices, a bargain at $2 BZD.
-Note to self: make sure to have a bottle of water on hand next time for sticky fingers afterward -thankfully I found an outdoor tap on my way south.
+I decided to stop at the fruit stand on the way out of town for some fresh cut cantaloupe slices, a bargain of $2 BZD.
+Note to self: make sure to have a bottle of water on hand next time for sticky fingers afterward – thankfully I found an outdoor tap on my way south.

 When I reached the blooming Flamboyant tree, I was almost back to where I started and ready for an afternoon cocktail.